Example 01: Subtle S Curve Through the Body

 Because it is interpretive, there is no single correct line of action.
 Two artists can draw from the same pose and arrive at different solutions.
 Both can be valid.

-If you'd like to see how this idea works in practice, you can explore 15 line of action examples from real poses.
+If you'd like to see how this idea works in practice, jump to 15 line of action examples from real poses.
+For more images to practice on, use these reference poses for artists.

 The line of action is an imaginary line that captures the primary direction of a pose.
 It is the movement you feel first, before you think about outlines, features, or details.